-- Applications for the Fellowship’s priority deadline is October 14th, 2019.
+- Applications for the Fellowship’s deadline is November 1, 2019.

 - Teachers representative of our Oakland student community are strongly encouraged to apply.

-- Schedule a phone call or meet with me to learn more by replying to this email.
+- Schedule a phone call or meet with me to learn more by emailing: email@example.com

 About Your Facilitator

 As the Director of Community Leadership with GO Public Schools Oakland, I believe that educational advocacy calls on our village of Oaklanders (families, educators, community leaders).
 While the voices closest to the work (students, families and educators) should lead the way, others must partner by “pushing in” to elevate their voices for systems-level change because our students can’t wait.